Marguerite Young (journalist): Associated Press

 Young wrote for the Baton Rouge State-Times and New Orleans Item-Tribune before she was hired for Associated Press in November, 1928.
 In late 1928 or early 1929, just before President Herbert Hoover's inauguration of March 4, Young arrived in Washington, DC, with a letter of introduction from her editor at the New Orleans Item-Tribune.
 According to the Ruston Daily Leader, Young had arrived in Washington from New Orleans with Seymour Waldman.

 Kent Cooper, head of the Associated Press, had hired her among a pool of the newswire's first-ever women reporters.
 Over the next 18 months, she worked under editors, including Byron Price, Clarke Salmon, and Jim Williams.

 Her coverage included the Mixed Claims Commission (Germany and United States) and the U.S. Public Health Service.

-She also covered the Washington society scandal between Dolly Curtis Gann, wife of attorney Edward Everett Gann and sister of US Vice President Charles Curtis.
+She also covered the Washington society scandal involving Dolly Curtis Gann, wife of attorney Edward Everett Gann and sister of U.S. Vice President Charles Curtis.
 Secretary Henry L. Stimson stood by the State Department's protocol that seated women with lesser honor than men in a manner contrary to official rank.
-At the time, Mrs. Gann was serving as hostess for her brother the vice president, and they both insisted she receive the honor due the vice president's wife.
-Alice Roosevelt Longworth, wife of House speaker Nicholas Longworth and daughter of former US President Theodore Roosevelt, responded publicly by refusing to attend gatherings where she might be afforded honors lower than Mrs. Gann.
+At the time, Mrs. Gann was serving as hostess for her brother the vice president, and they both insisted that she receive the honor due to the vice president's wife.
+Alice Roosevelt Longworth, wife of House speaker Nicholas Longworth and daughter of former U.S. President Theodore Roosevelt, responded publicly by refusing to attend gatherings where she might be afforded honors lower than Mrs. Gann.